Thoughts on Registration

 You should know that in addition to having an assigned academic adviser, students can avail themselves of help from the professional academic counselors in the Office of Academic Advising.
 The Academic Bulletin will help them understand requirements for majors and minors, and the Course Completion Checklists on the Registrar’s website can also help students keep track of required coursework.

-So as tempted as you may be, you are likely to serve your student best if you don’t get involved in their course planning.
+You are likely to serve your student best if you don’t get involved in their course planning.
 If you recommend X class to your Deac [with nothing but the best of intentions] and they sign up and later discover they don’t like that class or are struggling grade-wise, then your Deacs might blame you.
-This is a time for your Deac to make their own choices.